becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 // Where your code starts
 ```

-There is a timer down there so we will first check if everything is setup correctly.
+There is a timer down there so we will first check if everything is set up correctly.
 We will do this by finally running a program on our ESP32.

 So how do we get started, well make sure that you now connect your ESP32 to your computer.
 And open up the MOS UI.
 Make sure that you are connected to your device and selected the right device type.